GanChuanYin/blog/docs/01.前端/Vue3-Doc-Reusability-In-English.md

 In addition to the default set of directives shipped in core (like v-model or v-show), Vue also allows you to register your own custom directives.

 We have introduced two forms of code reuse in Vue: components and composables.
-Components are the main building blocks, while <font color=gree size=4>`composables are focused on reusing stateful logic`</font> .
-Custom directives, on the other hand, are <font color=gree size=4>`mainly intended for reusing logic that involves low-level DOM access on plain elements.`</font>
+Components are the main building blocks, while <font color=#3498db size=4>`composables are focused on reusing stateful logic`</font> .
+Custom directives, on the other hand, are <font color=#3498db size=4>`mainly intended for reusing logic that involves low-level DOM access on plain elements.`</font>

 A custom directive is defined as an object containing lifecycle hooks similar to those of a component.
 The hooks receive the element the directive is bound to.
 Here is an example of a directive that focuses an input when the element is inserted into the DOM by Vue: